Home / Wellness / How to know if you have depression

 Support loved ones with depression

-Offer to take them to appointments and encourage them to continue seeking help, but realize you can’t fix it for them.
+Offer to take loved ones to appointments and encourage them to continue seeking help, but realize you can’t fix it for them.

 Behavioral tips to help beat depression and anxiety